-As a literature teacher, I challenge my students to look beyond the words one the page – search for the deeper meaning behind the words.
-In short, many of us are unhappy – physically, spiritually and emotionally – because we refuse to resist the need to control the situation, our attitudes and reactions to events or persons.
+As a literature teacher, I challenge my students to look beyond the words on the page – search for the deeper meaning behind the words.
+In short, many of us are unhappy – physically, spiritually, and emotionally – because we refuse to resist the need to control the situation, our attitudes, and our reactions to events or persons.
 We want to win the argument so that no one will think we are weak; we stand our ground in the face of truth because we simply cannot be wrong.
-We nag our spouses/partners because without us, they’d be lost – they’d never get anything right.
+We nag our spouses/partners because, without us, they’d be lost – they’d never get anything right.
 We resist the voice that tells us to “let it go.”
 Why?
-Because we are deeply afraid, and we – our ego – thrives on drama.
+Because we are deeply afraid, and we – our ego – thrive on drama.
 “Resistance is weakness and fear masquerading as strength” (Eckhart Tolle, Practicing the Power of Now, 127).

 Here are three ways to access authentic happiness:

 1. If you want authentic happiness – deep, soul-stirring joy – if you want physical well-being, surrender to the resistance, the fear.
 Decide today to create your happiness by understanding that to react to the drama – to feed off of negativity – binds you to pain – to the perpetual cycle of emotional and physical illness.
 Nothing bad will happen to you if you surrender to love and joy.
 You will not die, crumble or even break.
 Your household will not dissolve.
 If your spouse does leave, truthfully, what have you truly lost?
 This is the chance to practice your faith.
 Let’s try today to surrender.
 Let go of your need to win, to control, to overthink.
 Just BE … today.